samba2/isetta/README.md

 For more background, read on [here](https://unixhealthcheck.com/blog?id=363).

-You can access the sudo config file by running `sudo visudo`
+You can access the sudo config file by running `sudo visudo`.

 ### Other Visudo Setups

 Depending your environment, you may need to add the following to your sudo config.

-1. Add the following to the `secure_path` variable
+1. Add the following to the `secure_path` variable:
 ```
 :/home/<user>/bin:/mnt/c/Windows/system32:/mnt/c/Windows/System32/WindowsPowerShell/v1.0/
 ```